elirancv/PSNetDrive/README.md

 This project is licensed under the MIT License - see the [LICENSE](docs/LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need for reliable network drive management in enterprise environments
-- Built with PowerShell best practices and Microsoft's recommended patterns
-- Thanks to the PowerShell community for their excellent tools and documentation

 ## Roadmap

 - [ ] Support for Azure File Shares